Sir Charles BELL

 Also given were some sketch books and letters.

-Some are very graphic, so please note before you take a look.
 I don’t know which ones were on the walls at Netley, if any.

 There is an interesting book written by M.K.H.
 Crumplin and P. Starling ‘A Surgical Artist at War’ from which some of the above text is taken.

 Sir William BUTLER was an army officer and later wrote The Light of the West with some Wayside Thoughts in 1909 and his autobiography.

 "Bobbie Burns" was allowed to stay at Netley with Jack for 18 months whilst he was recovering from his wounds.
 Jack found Bobbie 13 years previously in Mexico where he gave him some water, and after that, Bobbie never left his side and went to the trenches with Jack and his regiment Princess Patricia's Canadian Light Infantry.

 Corporal John P. O'DONNELL was at Netley hospital in 1918.
 He was an Australian poet and whilst he was there, he wrote several poems, for the "Songs of An Anzac" book.
 My thanks to Brendan for the list of 4 poems that he wrote whilst at Netley.

 1.''To Tom''.
 There is a photo of him, Thomas Henry O. Donnell, 50th Battalion, Australian Infantry in the book.
 Killed near Westhoek, Flanders, on 28th September, 1917, in his 27th year.
 Twin brother of author John.Photo taken July, 1917 Written on the First Anniversary by Jack

 2. Memories of Gallipoli; undated.